GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/solutions.md

 Welcome to the coach's guide for the Modernizing Monoliths gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

-Remember that this hack includes a optional [lecture presentation](resources/lecture.pdf) that features short presentations to introduce key topics associated with each challenge.
+Remember that this hack includes a [lecture presentation](resources/lecture.pdf) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

 > **Note** If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!